What is a Sound Designer?

 I like to spend as much time as possible in the rehearsal room.
 I enjoy working closely with the director and actors to find solutions to the staging and storytelling that uses sound, either in subliminal or more overt ways.

 When I can't be in rehearsals I will keep a close eye on daily rehearsal notes and keep in close communication with the director about how things are evolving in the room.
-I like to keep a draft QLab file updated in the room for the Deputy Stage Manager or Operator to fire some cues during in rehearsals that will impact the actors performed pacing of scenes.
+I like to keep a draft QLab file updated in the room for the Deputy Stage Manager or Operator to fire some cues when rehearsing certain moments that will impact the actors performance.

 At a bare minimum I like to attend the first day of rehearsals for the meet & greet followed by the first read through with the full cast.
-Followed by attending the last week of rehearsals as the company begin to run scenes or acts in their entirety.
+And return to the rehearsal room for the last week of rehearsals as the company begin to run scenes or acts in their entirety.

 System design

 The creative ambitions of my sound design inform the technical infrastructure that will be required for the production.
 I will specify the required loudspeakers, mixing desks, microphones, effects units and other pieces of equipment.
-Where these are rigged amongst other departments equipment and in conjunction with the set build is part of a conversation between myself and the wider production team.
+I will work closely with the production manager to ensure that we are remaining within budget, making best use of existing resources in the venue and working in accordance with the show's Green Book Policy.

 Technical rehearsals